 While designated operators of UPU have drawn up business requirements using proprietary standards and related data components, online merchants have developed open, not-for-profit standards for final delivery which are integrated into their existing supply chain management environment.

-NOTE 1 The last element enables the growth of integrated, data-driven systems which support highly efficient and customer-driven cross-border ecommerce.
+NOTE 1 The data element enables the growth of integrated, data-driven systems which support highly efficient and customer-driven cross-border ecommerce.
 This reflects the current trend to B-to-B-to-C delivery solutions in the European and international cross border e-commerce markets.
 Delivery from original source to final consumer can be split over more than one service provider.

 NOTE 2 C-to-B-to-B-to-C solutions will be an extension, in particular when returns are specified.
 The “first C” would indicate that consumers wishing to return items, or induct items themselves, will be able to print labels following the fundamentals specified in this standard.